Biography

 Gave lecture to statistics and biostatistics graduate students about 3D Genomics and Long-range Gene Regulations.

-• 2017-2018 Single-cell Technologies Journal Club (Organizer and Instructor):
+• 2017-2018 Single-cell Technologies Journal Club (Organizer and Instructor at University of Wisconsin - Madison):

 Gave lectures about single-cell related research topics, such as scRNA-seq, scATAC-seq and scHi-C, to graduate students and post-docs from statistics background, and led paper review discussions.

-• 2017-2018 Three-dimensional Chromatin Interactions Journal Club (Organizer and Instructor):
+• 2017-2018 Three-dimensional Chromatin Interactions Journal Club (Organizer and Instructor at University of Wisconsin - Madison):

 Gave lectures about 3D chromatin architecture related research topics to graduate students and post-docs from statistics background, and led paper review discussions.